Jessica Wahls

-Jessica Martina Wahls (born 2 February 1977), also known under her nickname Jess, is a German pop singer and television host, who rose to fame as one of the founding members of the successful all-female pop band No Angels, the "biggest-selling German girlband to date", according to the German media.
+Jessica Martina Wahls (born 2 February 1977), also known under her nickname Jess, is a German pop singer, radio music editor, and former television host, who rose to fame as one of the founding members of the successful all-female pop band No Angels, the "biggest-selling German girlband to date," according to the German media.

 Biography

 Early life

 Wahls is the only child born to an African-American father, James, and a German mother, Gabriele "Gabi" Wahls.
 Her parents separated when she was six months old, and thus, Jessica was raised by her single mother near Bad Nauheim, in the Wetteraukreis district of Hesse.
 After her parents' divorce, Wahls had little contact with her father, and her mother worked as a personal assistant to support the family.
 In 1999, Gabriele married Wahls' Barbadian stepfather Tosh.

+2000–2002: Breakthrough with No Angels

 In 2000, Jessica broke off her training as a travel management assistant to join the girl group No Angels, the result of a German version of the international television show Popstars.
 Two successful years later, Jess became pregnant by boyfriend, choreographer and background dancer Sascha Dickreuter, and consequently she had to leave the band for her baby girl by the name of Cheyenne Jessica.